Burns and Allen: Television

 "She deserved a rest," Burns said when Allen devoted herself to gardening and being a housewife:

 She had been working all her life, and her lines were the toughest in the world to do.
 They didn't make sense, so she had to memorize every word.
 It took a real actress.
 Every spare moment—in bed, under the hair dryer—had to be spent in learning lines.
 Do you wonder that she's happy to be rid of it?

 Burns attempted to continue the show with the same supporting cast but without Allen.
 The George Burns Show lasted one season (October 21, 1958 – April 14, 1959) on NBC.

-Following a mild heart attack in the 1950s, Gracie Allen suffered a series of angina episodes over a number of years.
-She had a major heart attack in 1961.
-She lived a slower but comfortable retirement for another three years, often appearing in public with her husband but never performing.
-Gracie Allen died August 27, 1964.
+Following a mild heart attack in the 1950s, Allen suffered a series of angina episodes over a number of years.
+She suffered a major heart attack in 1961 and then lived a slower but comfortable retirement for another three years, often appearing in public with her husband but never performing.
+She died on August 27, 1964.

 Accolades

 The George Burns and Gracie Allen Show received a total of 11 Primetime Emmy Award nominations.

-In 1997, the 1954 episode, "Columbia Pictures Doing Burns and Allen Story", was ranked No. 56 on TV Guide's 100 Greatest Episodes of All-Time.
+In 1997, the 1954 episode "Columbia Pictures Doing Burns and Allen Story" was ranked No. 56 on TV Guide's 100 Greatest Episodes of All Time.

 McCadden Productions

-The George Burns and Gracie Allen Show was produced under the banner of McCadden Productions, a company run by George Burns which he named after the street on which his brother William lived.
-While the series was in production Burns began producing other television shows and commercials.
-McCadden Productions employed more than 300 people and produced series including Mister Ed, The Bob Cummings Show, The People's Choice, The Marie Wilson Show and Panic.
+The George Burns and Gracie Allen Show was produced under the banner of McCadden Productions, a company run by Burns that he named after the street on which his brother William lived.
+While the series was in production, Burns began producing other television shows and commercials.
+McCadden Productions employed more than 300 people and produced series including Mister Ed, The Bob Cummings Show, The People's Choice, The Marie Wilson Show and Panic!.
+The McCadden catalog is currently owned by Sony Pictures Television.

-"Television was still so new that nobody really knew what kinds of shows the audience would watch," Burns wrote, "but I figured that people would like the same things on television that they liked in vaudeville, so we did shows with pretty girls and animals."
+Burns wrote: "Television was still so new that nobody really knew what kinds of shows the audience would watch, but I figured that people would like the same things on television that they liked in vaudeville, so we did shows with pretty girls and animals."

 Legacy

-Known for his philanthropy, George Burns made numerous contributions to the Cedars-Sinai Medical Center in Los Angeles.
+Known for his philanthropy, Burns offered numerous contributions to the Cedars-Sinai Medical Center in Los Angeles.
 The hospital is located at the intersection of George Burns Road, dedicated in 1986, and Gracie Allen Drive, dedicated in 1995.
 The George Burns–Gracie Allen Chair in Cardiology was established in 1989.
-The Burns and Allen Research Institute was dedicated in 1996, on Burns' 100th birthday.
+The Burns and Allen Research Institute was dedicated in 1996 on Burns' 100th birthday.